 Step1:

-For this project, you will need a box (14x14x14 or 18 x18 x18), tissue paper/tracing paper, and scissors.
-To make your lightbox portable just buy some black duct tape at any hardware store for an easy fix!
+For this craft, you will need a box (14x14x14 or 18x18x18), tissue paper or tracing paper, and scissors.
+Pick up some black duct tape at any hardware store for a quick modification to make your lightbox portable!

 Step2: